paulchen/kotlin-rocket-bot/README.md

 `gradlew docker`

 Copy the example configuration file (`kotlin-rocket-bot.yaml.sample`) to an otherwise empty directory of your choice, e.g. `/etc/kotlin-rocket-bot`.
 Rename the file to `kotlin-rocket-bot.yaml` and edit it to your needs.
+When running the bot using Docker, keep the database hostname `host.docker.internal` if you want to connect to a PostgreSQL instance on your host.
+Make sure that PostgreSQL is configured to accept connections and logins from Docker containers (i.e. from the interface `docker0` on Linux hosts, may be different on other host operating systems).

 Run the Docker image with: